VastInfiniteNet/JsMacros-for-CivMc-and-profit/README.md

 I have made my own [getting started](https://github.com/VastInfiniteNet/JsMacros-Getting-Started) tutorial on installing JsMacros, configuring, and setting up your first script!

 ## Contribute?
 If you are interested in contributing, feel free to make a PR to add a script!
-There are certainly mainly bugs, so feel free to help fix them or tell me about them!
+There are certainly bugs, so feel free to help fix them or tell me about them!

 ## Rules
 The main rules are as follows: